Funding Circle is now closed to retail investors. Review maintained for historical relevance.

 Either way, I have no worries about investing a significant portion of my Peer to Peer lending portfolio with Funding Circle as I believe they have plenty of experience and they will get through this rough patch.

 Who Can Invest with Funding Circle

 Only UK residents with a U.K. address and bank account can invest with Funding Circle UK.

-USA and European residents can invest with the Funding Circle in their individual locations.
+USA and European residents can invest in their individual locations.
 However rules differ per location.
 Contact Funding Circle for further information.